Whether it’s at home, school, the workplace, or in government – New Zealand is a society that’s deeply committed to working toward gender equality.

 Schools in New Zealand are offering free period products as part of efforts to stamp out period poverty.
-Prime Minister Jacinda Ardern believes that “young people should not miss out on their education because of something that is a normal part of life for half the population”.
+New Zealanders believe that young people should not miss out on their education because of something that is a normal part of life for half the population.

 Providing access to free period products to all state and state-integrated schools and kura will make these products easily accessible, with the aim to improve school attendance, sports involvement, and tertiary participation.
 It will improve child and youth wellbeing, and help to reduce the financial strain on families and whānau.
 By reducing the stigmatisation of menstruation and making it part of life in schools, the policy will also be promoting positive gender norms.

 New Zealand is tackling unequal pay.
 In 2020 an amendment to the Equal Pay Act 1972 was passed, which made it easier for workers to raise pay equity claims with their employers.